Is Rice Bad For Dogs?

 Read the full article from the LA Times.

 About JustFoodForDogs: We started JustFoodForDogs with one simple, primary objective – to increase the quality and length of life for as many dogs as possible through the food they eat.
-All of our food is made from ingredients certified by the USDA for human consumption.
+All of our food uses ingredients certified by the USDA for human consumption.
 We add all of the necessary nutrients to make our healthy dog food complete and balanced.
 Our recipes are developed by our own team which includes several veterinarians, a board-certified veterinary toxicologist, a professor in canine clinical nutrition, a team of RVTs and veterinary assistants, and a cadre of dogs and dog lovers.